 Regardless of the type of projects you're into or what you've got cooking up in the kitchen, we hope that this comprehensive review has provided some guidance on the best jars to use for the task.
 With a staggering amount of variety out there, it can be deceivingly difficult to find the perfect jar for your needs.
 Armed with the insight gained by our team of testers, you should be able to weed out the duds from the best-in-show jars that are currently available on the market.

 Our testing teams are made up of homemakers, craftsfolk, and culinary experts.
-We love processing and making our own value-added foods, so whether you're looking for the best food dehydrator for homemade snacks or top-tier canning jars to can and store fresh summer produce, we have round-ups and in-depth reviews to help you find the best new storage options for your kitchen.
+We love processing and making our own value-added foods, so whether you're looking for a food dehydrator for homemade snacks or top-tier canning jars to can and store fresh summer produce, we have round-ups and in-depth reviews to help you find the best new storage options for your kitchen.